Diversity, equity and inclusion assessment in America

 Now that DEI education is becoming more accessible, United Way of the National Capital Area wanted to put Americans’ knowledge of common DEI terms to the test.
 How well do Americans understand terms like allyship, white privilege, pansexual and BIPOC, among others?
 Do Americans know the difference between equity and equality?

-We asked 1,073 Americans across demographics and all 50 states to take our DEI quiz to find out how familiar the average American is with DEI terms.
+To gauge the nation’s understanding of diversity, equity, and inclusion, we asked 1,073 Americans across demographics and all 50 states to take our DEI quiz.
 We then analyzed the results by gender and generation to uncover disparities in the different demographics’ understandings of these terms.
 Read on to find out which DEI terms Americans are most and least familiar with.

 Click here to take our diversity, equity and inclusion (DEI) vocabulary quiz and test out your own knowledge of social justice terms!